noir1/noir1.github.io/source/_posts/tj-1.md

  I would leave no comment here.
 I, WTF, was scared at the entrance of the house.
 I bet it was haunted at night!
  <center> ![house](http://noir1.github.io/images/house.jpg)</center>

+### Memo

+ @Forest: Strongly suggest on bringing Loxonin® and Imodium® for contingency.